mahaloz/decomp2dbg/README.md

 x dword_267A2C
 ```

-### Stack Variables and Function Args
+### Stack Vars, Register Vars, Func Args
 Some variables that are stored locally in a function are stack variables.
 For the vars that can be mapped
-to the stack, we import them as convenience variables.
+to the stack or registers, we import them as convenience variables.
 You can see their contents like a normal GDB convenience
 variable:
 ```bash
 p $v4